ipjamz/BasicWebApp/README.md

    Click More info and Run anyway.

-6. Wait for it to finish building and running.
+6. Wait for it to finish building and running (Do not close it).

    ![image](https://github.com/user-attachments/assets/5249a933-1e60-4007-85ec-6c73ab7b8783)